Engee documentation

 Dependencies

-To use this parameter, set parameter Magnetization inductance parameterized by value Magnetic flux versus current characteristic.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux versus current characteristic.

 Units